luci-project/eval-atc23/expat/README.md

     bean-compare -v -r -d -N backtesting/debian/buster/libexpat1 -o table2-debian-buster-elf-section.htm

-(`debug *` refers to the symbol table only, since no debug symbols / DWARF data is available)
+(`debug *` refers to the dynamic symbol table only, since no debug symbols / DWARF data is available)

 Start the evaluation of the packages with